nrndll/pda_static_dynamic_test/part_1_docs/testing_task_1.md

   for card in cards:
     total += card.value
     # return needs to be out of the for loop, otherwise will end on first result.
+    # total is an int, needs to be converted to string to concatenate for return statement.
     return "You have a total of" + total

 ```